suryabhupa/ubuild-jekyll/index.md

   media_alignment: Right
   headline: Growing DFL with your help.
   content: Since our launch, we’ve received very positive feedback from students and
     researchers around the world.
-Now, we want to run new classes around the world.<br><br>
+Now, we want to run new, online classes around the world.<br><br>
 - template: 3-column-text
   block: three-column-1
   col_1: